Deadline to apply: February 1, 2021

 - 3D printers (PLA, ABS, and resin printers available)

 - Computer stations with high processing power and specialized software (see list)

 Any graduate student artist interested in working in this space is welcome to apply, such as visual artists, musicians, multimedia artists, data designers, creative coders, AR explorers, game designers, storytellers, and researchers.

-Applicants should include a proposal (max 500 words; may include images) that describes the artwork on which they plan to work during the fellowship period.
+Applicants should include a proposal (max 500 words; may include images and other media) that describes the artwork on which they plan to work during the fellowship period.
 The proposal should also articulate how the space and/or technology of the DSL will be used in the production and/or display of the artwork.

-Applications are due by January 6, 2020.
+Applications are due by February 1, 2021.
 Applications will be reviewed by the DSL Faculty Advisory Board and Fellowship Committee.
-Notifications will go out by the end of the day on January 10, 2020.
+Notifications will go out by the end of February.